Places to worship

 SERVICES:

-9.05am Family Service – every fourth Sunday of the month
+9am Service of the Word – every fourth Sunday of the month*

 Mount Peel Station, Mount Peel